 The best part is your company’s operation will continue even after you leave it.
 A proper exit strategy lets you sell your business to a family member, customer or any of your present employees seamlessly.
 Again, liquidating or opting for your company’s acquisition are the final options you can choose.
 Doing so will allow you a quick exit from your business against the best-selling price.

-There are many compelling reasons for which a person makes a business exit strategy.
+There are many compelling reasons why a person makes a business exit strategy.
 Aside from just preparing your business for future intrusive situations, it entails the following advantages.

 Implementing your exit strategy in line with your company’s true value can help you avoid certain detrimental consequences.
 Say for example, bankruptcy or legal implications, etc.